5 Highlights in Siem Reap OTHER than Angkor Wat

 5. Eating Crocodile

-Seems like if you go to Australia you should definitely try Kangaroo while here in Cambodia you would go for Crocodile meat.
-There are many many freshwater crocodiles in the Tonlé Sap lake, maybe too many of them or they just want to make it another tourist attraction, not sure.
-Anyway, you can impress your friends back home by claiming you ate some tasty crocodile meat before hunting the local chicks.
+Seems like if you go to Australia you should definitely try Kangaroo, while here in Cambodia you would go for Crocodile meat.
+There are many, many freshwater crocodiles in the Tonlé Sap lake, maybe too many of them or they just want to make it another tourist attraction, not sure.
+Anyway, you can impress your friends back home by announcing you ate some tasty crocodile meat before hunting the local chicks.

-If you want to know what to do in Siem Reap after sunset and where to meet the local ladies, then make sure to check out this article.
+If you want to know what to do in Siem Reap after sunset and where to meet the local ladies, then make sure to check out this guide.